-Emphasis on models of structure and bonding as related to chemical and physical properties.
-Discussions will include descriptive chemistry of the elements, coordination and organometallic compounds and solid state materials.
-The laboratory component emphasizes synthesis and characterization of inorganic compounds.
+emphasizes synthesis and characterization of inorganic compounds.
 Prerequisites: Chem 200, 303, 304, and 312.

-CHEM 450 Introduction to Research Problems 1 (1-3) Laboratory and conference.
+CHEM 430 Biochemistry 4 Introduction to the chemical processes of living organisms.
+This course (which complements Biol 307) focuses primarily on proteins (including enzymes) and metabolism, with introductions to carbohydrates, lipids, and cell membranes, Students planning to continue on to graduate programs in medicine, biochemistry, or related fields should take both Chem 430 and Biol 311 or 341 to get a solid background in the areas of biochemistry and molecular biology.
+Lectures and laboratory.
+Prerequisite: Chem 303-304 CHEM 450 Introduction to Research Problems 1 (1-3) Laboratory and conference.
 Prerequisite: consent of instructor.

-Communication courses
+Communication courses (Cross-listed from Art 108) This course in visual expression and communication will introduce students to relevant computer programs including Adobe InDesign.
+Adobe Illustrator and Photoshop.
+Through exercises, projects and critiques, students will learn both creative visual design and technical aspects of computer-generated images and composition.
 COMM 190 Introduction to Radio 1 This applied course prepares students for work at WGCS-FM.
-Students attend lecturediscussion periods, engage in self-study and learn to operate the station through tutorial shifts.

-COMM 195 Introduction to TV News 1 Applied learning, involving work assignments on the Correspondent, the campus television news program.
+Students attend lecturediscussion periods, engage in self-study and learn to operate the station through tutorial shifts COMM 195 Introduction to TV News 1 Applied learning, involving work assignments on the Correspondent, the campus television news program.
 Focuses on television news fundamentals including field reporting, videography, directing, producing and newscast studio operations.
 COMM 200 Communication Practice 1 (1-2) Applied work in communication with the student newspaper, yearbook, GC-TV, WGCS or other on-campus communication activity.
 A maximum of two hours applicable toward a communication major or minor.
 Consent of instructor required.

-experience in a variety of activities including interpersonal communication, public speaking, small-group communication, persuasion and nonverbal communication.
+A study of communication theories as applied to oral communication.
+Practical experience in a variety of activities including interpersonal communication, public speaking, small-group communication, persuasion and nonverbal communication.
 Attention is given to communicating in a culturally diverse society.
+Prerequisite: Core 110 (Cross-listed from Engl 204) Theory and practice of written communication.
+Assignments in a variety of prose forms aim at developing the student's control of logic, organization, rhetoric, usage, and audience accommodation.
+Prerequisite: CORE 110 or equivalent.
+A study of cultures, comparative message systems and principles of cross-cultural communication.
+A focus on current issues having to do with cultural interactions.
+Students analyze cultural dynamics through ethnographic projects, films and simulations.
+This course is designed as preparation for SST or for living in settings unlike one's native home.
+Experiential learning, usually in an off-campus professional setting, for communication majors and minors.
+The student contracts with a faculty member in regard to goals, intended for first year and sophomore students.
+Upper level students should enroll in 409.
+Prerequisite: Comm 202 or 204.